mwarning/dat-c/README.md

 - protobuf-c

 Working so far:
-- making an encrypted connection and send a few messages
+- make an encrypted connection and send a few inital messages
-- reading SLEEP files and node tree file content
+- read SLEEP files and verify node tree file content